The-Marcy-Lab-School/se-unit-2-assessment/short-response.md

 12. **What do we mean when we say that JavaScript passes variables _by value_?**

 13. **What does it mean to _pass by reference_?
-In what ways do arrays and objects appear to be passed by reference in JavaScript?**
+In what ways do arrays and objects appear to be passed by reference in JavaScript?
+Use a code snippet to demonstrate.**